Matchroom Boxing promoter Eddie Hearn cites Tony Bellew’s consistent improvement as the reason for making a fight with Oleksandr Usyk a reality.

 Following an impressive victory in the World Boxing Super Series, Usyk called out Bellew, and eyebrows were immediately raised.

 Bellew had been contemplating walking away from the sport with back-to-back wins over David Haye in the bag and two bumper paydays, although Hearn bowed to the Liverpool man’s wishes for one more extensive test.

 ‘The Bomber’ couldn’t pass up the opportunity to challenge for a trio of world title belts, plus his previously owned WBC strap.

-Despite initial apprehension, Hearn eventually succumbed to Bellew’s obvious desires.
+Despite initial apprehension, Hearn eventually succumbed to Bellew’s apparent desires.

-“This is going to be a thrilling fight on a huge night of boxing in Manchester.
+“This will be a thrilling fight on a huge night of boxing in Manchester.
 November 10 can’t come soon enough!

-“It’s an absolute honour to promote Britain’s first ever undisputed title fight in the history of the sport.
+“It’s an absolute honor to promote Britain’s first ever undisputed title fight in the history of the sport.

-An expected triumph for Usyk could mean a jump to heavyweight, whilst Bellew is likely to step away from the sport – win or lose in Manchester.
+An expected triumph for Usyk could mean a jump to heavyweight, while Bellew is likely to step away from the sport – win or lose in Manchester.